nikitaindik/funda-neighbourhoods/README.md

 # Funda Neighbourhoods &middot; ![](https://github.com/nikitaindik/funda-neighbourhoods/workflows/Node.js%20CI/badge.svg)

-**UPD: ⚠️ I don't have time to support this extension anymore, so I have archived the repo.**
+**UPD: ⚠️ I don't have time to support this extension anymore, so I have archived the repo and unpublished the extension from stores.**

 Chrome / Edge / Firefox extension that adds useful info about a neighbourhood to funda.nl pages.